ramonberrios/GAcareers/README.md

 # GAcareers
 A guide to careers support

-#Career Week Phase Guide
+#Career Support Guide

-Congratulations on graduating the program and welcome to Career Week!
-It’s always impressive to see the vast array of projects presented on graduation day.
-Our team is excited to work with you on your career transition and jumpstart your job search.
+Congratulations on being accepted to the Web Development Immersive course.
+In this guide, will be everything that we will cover over the next 12 weeks and beyond.
+The Careers Outcome team is excited to work with you on your journey through the course and into a career.

-Career Week will help you build a foundation for your post-DBC job search.
-The tools we cover throughout the week are best practices.
-There is no silver bullet to job searching, but we share tactics that graduates have found most effective.
+The Careers Team will help you build a foundation for your post GA job search.
+We will provide you with the tools are best practices.

-For Career Week to be most effective, you are expected to attend all Career Week workshops and participate actively in all activities.This is also something you've agreed to via the <a href="https://www.hellosign.com/s/b4066212">Graduate Agreement form</a>

 A few things you’ll be accountable for completing: Graduate Information Form (pre-career week), the Career Week Feedback Form (after Career Week), and the Employment Verification Form (post-employment).